Elected Official? Create newsletters in minutes, not hours.

 👉 Visit the Santa Monica City Gallery page

 🔹 Douglas Park Playground reopened Saturday, and it felt personal.
-This is the park where I fell into the pond trying to feed the ducks as a kid, celebrated my sixth birthday, played shuffleboard with my Nana, and later walked alongside my dad in his final years.
+This is the park where I fell into the pond trying to feed the ducks as a kid, celebrated my 6th birthday, played shuffleboard with my Nana, and later walked alongside my dad in his final years.
 When Casa Escobar closed, this became the new hang-out for my dad and his crew.
 In his final days, this community showed up for him in a way I will not forget.

 📅 Dates & What's Coming Up

-🔹 Wednesday, April 22: Earth Day.
-A good day to plug into our dune restoration, beach cleanups, or home composting programs.
+🔹 Wednesday, April 22: Earth Day (Also my youngest daughters 16th birthday!)A good day to plug into our dune restoration, beach cleanups, or home composting programs.
 Our coastline is doing measurable work for us.
 Worth helping it along.

 🔹 Saturday, April 25 (morning): Pico Boulevard Wellness Morning at Virginia Avenue Park.
 The Pico Boulevard business community is teaming up for a community wellness morning at VAP.
 A great example of neighborhood-led, BID-supported programming animating one of our most vibrant corridors.